 Session 17 - Shellgame

-- Buried Alive – Alvis turned out to be trapped inside a freshly dug out grave, slowly suffocating while Minevra played the waiting game.
+Buried Alive – Alvis turned out to be trapped inside a freshly dug out grave, slowly suffocating while Minevra played the waiting game.

-- Army of the Dead – Minevra’s defense force or at least what the team suspected at first, seeing overturned graves in every village they passed by.
-CHECK
+Army of the Dead – Minevra’s defense force or at least what the team suspected at first, seeing overturned graves in every village they passed by.

-- Don't Go in the Woods – the woods surrounding the old Elven capital, to be exact.
-Only Macbet knows what lurks there for sure (as he went inside himself), but he’s not talking. - CHECK
+Don't Go in the Woods – the woods surrounding the old Elven capital, to be exact.
+Only Macbeth knows what lurks there for sure (as he went inside himself), but he’s not talking.

 Session 18 - All Gods Eve